There are generally 2 ways that human cells can die:

 Some types of radiation and chemicals that are used in cancer therapies also help to induce apoptosis for some types of cancer cells in the hopes of containment.The survival of our cells requires that it receive constant positive stimulation from surrounding cells.
 Some well known examples of positive signalling comes from growth factors for neuron cells and Interleukin-2 which is an essential factor needed for mitosis of lymphocytes

-On the other side of the spectrum,the receipt of negative signals from cells can also lead to apoptosis.
+On the other side of the spectrum,the receipt of negative signals from cells can also lead to apoptosis of sensory motor neurons.
 Increasing levels of oxidants inside the cells can cause damage to our DNA.(23529854) Other negative signals include:

 - Ultraviolet lights “UV”